-&lt;sup>38 State v.
+&lt;sup>47 State v.
 Pelican, 154 Vt.
-496, 580 A.2d 942 (1990) (collecting cases).
+496, 580 A.2d 942 (1990) (finding age alone is an insufficient standard by which to establish a distinctive group.)

 Although this guide is focused on the tribal statutes, it is important to review both court rules and rules of procedure to understand the entire process used by a particular tribe and ensure it complies with the VAWA 2013 requirements.